OwaisSiddiqui/twitter-like-api-speer/README.md

 # user-api
-User REST API using Node.js
+User REST API using Node.js with Express, MongoDB, and Redis

 # Structure
 The server is hosted on localhost.
 The database is on a local MongoDB databse instance.
 The session management uses a local redis database.